Gaussian Process-Gated Hierarchical Mixtures of Experts

-The above models, however, partition the data only in the input space, either in the form of HMEs or soft decision trees.
-In other words, the gating models or the inner nodes are linear functions of the inputs.
+The above models, partition the data only in the input space, either in the form of HMEs or soft decision trees.
+In other words, the gating models or the inner nodes are nonlinear functions of the inputs.
 In this paper, we propose GP-gated HMEs (GPHMEs) with structures of fixed complete binary trees where both, the gating and expert models, rely on RF expansions of GPs.
-This allows for making decisions by the GPs in linear feature spaces and for a considerable reduction of complexity of the trees.
+This allows for making decisions by the GPs in linear feature spaces and for a considerable reduction of the complexity of the trees.
 We optimize the GPHMEs by using variational inference and by exploiting the reparameterization trick.
 In practice, the results show that the optimal height of a tree is no greater than four even for large-scale data sets with more than millions of samples.
 The smaller size of our tree structure is a result of the nonlinear transformation of the input space and the oblique decision mechanisms that are created.
 Further, the GPHME outperforms the tree-based benchmarks that partition the input data.